MyPortugalHoliday.com

 Day 4: The University City of Coimbra

-Travel north by express train to Coimbra.
-The afternoon is for exploring the grounds of its historic university, one of the oldest in Europe, and wandering through the city's charming medieval centre.
+Travel north by express train to Coimbra, Portugal's ancient university city.
+The afternoon is for exploring the grounds of its historic university, one of the oldest in Europe, and wandering the city's charming medieval centre.

 Day 5: Arrival in Porto

-Continue by train to Porto.
-After checking in, the rest of the day is dedicated to exploring the city’s ancient and atmospheric historic centre, a UNESCO World Heritage site on the banks of the Douro River.
+The tour continues by train to Porto.
+The rest of the day is for exploring the city’s deeply atmospheric historic centre, a UNESCO World Heritage site of narrow, cobbled streets on the banks of the Douro River.

 Day 6: Port Wine and the Atlantic Coast